Agency Dev Overview

 Section titled “Virtual coupons”When a rule fires, CartCoupons injects a coupon code dino_dd_{rule_id} into the cart.
 No DB row — data is served on-the-fly via the woocommerce_get_shop_coupon_data filter, and merchants never see the dino_dd_* namespace (display is labelled from cart_label + dino_discounts_coupon_label).
 Deep dive: architecture.md § 3.4.
 The proxy-code flow (merchant-entered codes mapping to virtual codes, session hydration) is a separate concern — see §6.

-Section titled “The four “Readers” — engine-level gates”The engine has four short-circuit gates that decide whether any rule even runs: a global kill-switch keyed on wc_coupon_kill_switch, a global stacking mode, and two targeting-tree leaves (wc_coupon_applied, dino_coupon_applied) that work per-rule.
+Section titled “The two engine-level Readers — short-circuit gates”The engine has two engine-level short-circuit gates that decide whether any rule even runs: a global kill-switch keyed on wc_coupon_kill_switch, and a global stacking_mode.
+The third and fourth historical gates (wc_coupon_applied and dino_coupon_applied targeting leaves) are gone — their per-rule responsibilities are now named fields on the trigger section.
 Full table with file:line references: architecture.md § 3.2.

 What matters for integrators: